top of page

 Indiana-Specific Insurance Requirements for Warehouse Businesses

-• Commercial property coverage for buildings and equipment
+• Property insurance for the facility and equipment

 • Warehouse legal liability for stored goods